How to Fix 500 Internal Server Error in WordPress

 Re-upload Core WordPress Files

-If after the steps above you are still getting the WordPress internal server error message, it’s time to consider the possibility that one of your core WordPress files is corrupt.
+If after the steps above you are still getting the WordPress HTTP 500 internal server error message, it’s time to consider the possibility that one of your core WordPress files is corrupt.

 Go to the WordPress.org download page and click Download WordPress.